anonuser1101/Machine-Learning-Project/README.md

 We analyzed over 1.2 million board states derived from 20,000 amateur Lichess games.

-Model	Architecture	Accuracy	Key Insight
-Logistic Regression	Linear	66.1%	Highly stable.
+**Logistic Regression:**	66.1%	Highly stable.
 Proved Material + Mobility = Win is the dominant linear factor.
-Random Forest	Ensemble Tree	66.7%	The best "Traditional" model.
+**Random Forest:**	66.7%	The best "Traditional" model.
 Hit a ceiling due to inability to model complex sacrifices.
-KNN	Geometric	63.1%	Required PCA (Dimensionality Reduction) to function.
+**KNN:**	63.1%	Required PCA (Dimensionality Reduction) to function.
 Struggled with high-dimensional board data.
-Deep Learning	MLP (Neural Net)	71.0%	The Breakdown.
-Successfully learned non-linear Feature Synthesis (e.g., Compensation for sacrificed material).
+**Deep Learning	MLP (Neural Net):**	71.0%	The Breakdown.
+Successfully learned non-linear Feature Synthesis (e.g., Compensation for sacrificed material). (this model was only added for evaluation purposes)

 The "Static Wall": Traditional models plateaued at ~66%.
 The MLP breaking 70% suggests that Deep Learning can identify positional nuances that rule-based models miss, though the remaining error rate is largely attributed to unpredictable human blunders (tactics) inherent in amateur play.